The following benefit changes are set to take effect from April 2017.

 The current entitlement of 15 hours free childcare per week for 38 weeks a year for parents of all 3 and 4 year olds will be doubled in 2017 to allow an additional 15 hours free childcare per week for working parents who meet the following conditions.
 The parents must earn, on average, the weekly equivalent of 16 hours at the current national minimum/living wage rate.
 In couples, both parents must be working and earning above the required amount.
 There is also a maximum earnings limit of £100,000 per year.

-Because the condition is about average weekly earnings rather than hours, you don't actually need to be working 16 hours a week, you just need to earn 16 times the national minimum/living wage, which for over 25 year olds currently amounts to £115.20 a week.
+Because the condition is about average weekly earnings rather than hours, you don't actually need to be working 16 hours a week, you just need to earn 16 times the national minimum/living wage, which for over 25 year olds will amount to £120 a week.

 Parents who don't meet the conditions for the additional hours will still be entitled to the current 15 hours free childcare per week.